raf-swiderski/tennis-club-api/README.md

 ```
 The database url value is telling our project where to establish a connection with MongoDB via Mongoose.

-Leave the mongoDB shell open, this is required for our project to access the database.
+Leave the mongoDB shell open in a separate terminal window, this is required for our project to access the database.

 Next, start the app by running this in your terminal:
 ```